grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 To provide quicker identification and troubleshooting of issues, we have upgraded the Kubernetes Monitoring's interface, including:

-- The home page now shows a [snapshot of issues](/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#see-the-issues-at-a-glance) that reach a specific threshold.
+- The home page has been changed to show a [snapshot of issues](/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#see-the-issues-at-a-glance) that reach a specific threshold.

   (ADD SCREENSHOT AFTER CROW's NEST LANGUAGE REMOVED)